Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_smart_appliance_control/readme.md

  <img src = "images/mbd_app_install.png" width="350" height="150" align="middle">

 - Enable Bluetooth and location from Smartphone settings
-- Perform reset by unplugging and re-plugging the power cable of SAM E51 Curiosity Nano
+- Perform reset by unplugging and re-plugging the power cable of PIC32CM MC00 Curiosity Nano.
-- Open the "**Microchip Bluetooth Data (MBD)**" android app from your smartphone and tap on "BLE UART" icon on the dashboard.
+- Open the "**Microchip Bluetooth Data (MBD)**" android app from your smartphone. and tap on "BLE UART" icon on the dashboard.
 If prompted, allow the application to turn on Bluetooth.
 <img src = "images/mbd_appscreen1.jpg" width="250" height="450" align="middle">